icon-project/documentation/references/javascript-sdk.md

 - stepUsed : Consumed step amount to send the transaction
 - stepPrice : Consumed step price to send the transaction
 - scoreAddress : SCORE address if the transaction generated SCORE (optional)
-- eventLogs :  Occurred EventLog’s list during execution of the transaction.
+- eventLogs : List of EventLogs written during the execution of the transaction.
-- logsBloom : Indexed Data’s Bloom Filter value from the occurred Eventlog’s Data
+- logsBloom : Bloom Filter of the indexed data of the Eventlogs.

 #### Check the ICX balance